-As the UK imposed its initial lockdown in March, new vehicle registrations became nearly nonexistent.
-The effect of this was so adverse that one industry source, the Society for Motor Manufacturers and Traders (SMMT), claimed that car sales went down by 97% in April as compared to the same month in the previous year.
-It was the lowest level of sales since 1946.
+When the UK imposed its initial lockdown in March, new vehicle registrations were virtually non-existent.
+The impact was negative.
+As per the source, the Society for Motor Manufacturers and Traders (SMMT) claimed that car sales fell by 97 percent in April compared to the same month the previous year.

-However, through all of this, one interesting statistic to note was the steady increase in the demand for used cars in the UK automobile industry.
+However, one interesting statistic to note was the steady increase in the demand for used cars in the UK automobile industry through all of this.
 In May, this demand went up after Prime Minister Boris Johnson announced easing the lockdown rules.
 He advised residents to avoid public transport and opt for personal vehicles instead.

 As a result, second-hand car dealers reported a further 3.4% rise in car sales in the first ten days of June.
 We have also noticed a surge in our car check services.
 Even with the new lockdown imposed, the interest in used cars has not diminished.
 The reasons behind this are easy to identify and understand.

-Thirdly, most of the people who were purchasing these new cars were merely looking to add one or more vehicles to their existing ones.
-With more people avoiding public transport and with activities reaming to normal, more household members needed individual cars.
-So, instead of getting new cars which are already scarce, people are opting for cheaper used cars.
+Third, most of the people who purchased these new cars were simply adding another vehicle to their existing fleet.
+With people avoiding public transit and activities returning to normal, more household members needed their own cars.

 The increasing demand for used cars in the UK automobile industry brought about the inevitable rise in their prices.
 This trend became evident as soon as the production of new vehicles halted during the first lockdown.
 Second-hand car prices went up by 12% after April.